Exclude network traffic from WARP

 This is useful when you have defined private hostnames that wouldn’t otherwise resolve on the public internet.

-- Use the mode to instruct the WARP client to ignore traffic to a specified set of IP addresses.
-Any traffic that is destined to an IP address defined in the split tunnel configuration will be ignored by the WARP client and handled by the local machine.
+- Use the mode to instruct the WARP client to ignore traffic to a specified set of IP addresses or hostnames.
+Any traffic that is destined to an IP address or hostname defined in the split tunnel configuration will be ignored by the WARP client and handled by the local machine.

 This is useful when you want to run another VPN alongside WARP or when you need traffic to flow over the open Internet.